 staarter.dev has more features (7 vs 4).
 See the feature matrix above for the full breakdown.

-Choose NextBase if you need Auth and Documentation and prefer its tech stack.
-Choose staarter.dev if SEO and Email are higher priorities.
+Choose NextBase if you need Admin Panel and Auth and prefer its tech stack.
+Choose staarter.dev if Blog and Dark Mode are higher priorities.
 If price is the deciding factor, NextBase is $$150 cheaper.